mistakemp4/neocities/src/data/blog/Things to do this summer 0_0.md

 ---
-title: Things to do this summer 0_0;
+title: Things to do this summer 0_0

-description: Things I want to do over summer in no particular order...;
+description: Things I want to do over summer in no particular order...
-date: May 14, 2025;
+date: May 14, 2025
 previewImage: /assets/sillyseal.jpg
 ---